Suburban Station: Services

 All SEPTA Regional Rail trains stop at this station.
 All run through except those on the Cynwyd Line as well as some limited/express trains which terminate on one of the stub-end tracks at this station.
 Through trains usually change crews at this station.

 The station has an extensive concourse level above track level.
 This concourse has SEPTA ticket offices, retail shops and restaurants, and access to other SEPTA stations and to several Center City buildings.
-The connections, via the large Center City Concourse, include the Broad Street Line at City Hall station, the Market-Frankford Line and Subway-Surface Lines at the 15th Street station, and the PATCO Speedline at 15–16th & Locust station.
+The connections, via the large Center City Concourse, include the L, B, and T at the 15th Street/City Hall station, and the PATCO Speedline at 15–16th & Locust station.

 Station layout

 The station has a total of 8 tracks and 5 island platforms.
+It also includes a 7-11, two Dunkin’s, an Enerjuicer, and more.